The partial compactification of the universal centralizer: Abstract

 \section{Abstract}

-The universal centralizer of a semisimple algebraic group $G$ is the family of centralizers of regular elements in $\text{Lie}(G)$, parametrized by their conjugacy classes.
-It has a natural symplectic structure because it can be obtained through a Hamiltonian reduction from the cotangent bundle $T^*G$.
-We consider a partial compactification of the universal centralizer where each fiber is compactified inside the wondeful compactification of $G$.
-We show that the symplectic structure on the universal centralizer extends to a log-symplectic Poisson structure on its partial compactification.
+The universal centralizer of a semisimple algebraic group $G$ is the family of centralizers of regular elements, parametrized by their conjugacy classes.
+When $G$ is of adjoint type, we construct a smooth, log-symplectic fiberwise compactification $\Zbar$ of the universal centralizer $\Z$ by taking the closure of each fiber in the wonderful compactification $\Gbar$.
+We use the geometry of the wonderful compactification to give an explicit description of the symplectic leaves of $\Zbar$.
+We also show that its compactified centralizer fibers are isomorphic to certain Hessenberg varieties---we apply this connection to compute the singular cohomology of $\Zbar$, and to study the geometry of the corresponding universal Hessenberg family.